Palmerston North Girls' High School: Enrolment

+Academics

+Palmerston North Girls' High School follows the New Zealand Curriculum.
+In Years 11 to 13, students complete the National Certificate of Educational Achievement (NCEA), the main secondary school qualification in New Zealand.

+In 2024, 90.4% of students leaving PNGHS attained at least NCEA Level 1, 86.0% attained at least NCEA Level 2, and 70.6% attained at least NCEA Level 3.
+For schools in the same equity index band, the national attainment rates for girls were 91.6%, 85.4%, and 67.8% respectively.

 School houses

 Palmerston North Girls' High School is divided into four houses.
 On enrolment, students are placed in a house at random, or into a house with family ties if possible.
 Staff are also placed in the houses.
 Each house is named after a former principal of the school.

 The house names and colours are as follows:

 The student councils organise events, many of which contribute to the inter-house competition and points towards the award of the Nash Cup.

-Demographics

-At the September 2010 Education Review Office (ERO) review, Palmerston North Girls' High School had 1202 students enrolled, including 22 international students.
-64 percent of students identified as New Zealand European (Pākehā), 17 percent identified as Māori, three percent as Pacific Islanders, and 16 percent as another ethnicity.

-Palmerston North Girls' High School has a socio-economic decile of 8 (step P), meaning it draws its school community from areas of moderate to high socioeconomic advantage when compared to other New Zealand schools.
-This changed from decile 9 (step Q) at the beginning of 2015, as part of the nationwide review of deciles following the 2013 census.